oudeismetis/oudeis/content/blog/2020/spark-jdbc-throttling-writes.md

 * Shrink the number of workers in your cluster (Not an option for me)
 * Shrink the size of the machines you are using (Not an option for me)
-* Switch to a machine type that is...say...optimized for memory but weaker on networking
+* Switch to a machine type that is. . .say. . .optimized for memory but weaker on networking

 This is something in my case I didn't get time to experiment with, but will be testing in the coming weeks.
 Just like changing some of the configs above, this is kind of a hack in that we aren't able to directly throttle what Spark is doing, but instead are merely constraining it's resources to force it to slow down.